-My latest adventure is this website, hazeltindall.com, where I hope to encourage and help knitters from all over the world by offering a selection of unique, easy to follow patterns.
+Through this website, hazeltindall.com, I hope to encourage and help knitters from all over the world by offering a selection of unique, easy to follow patterns.
 I hope you enjoy what you find.

-I have been filmed, by Dave Donaldson and JJ Jamieson, as I knitted a Fair Isle cardigan, which I named "Shetland Star".
+I have been filmed, by Dave Donaldson and JJ Jamieson, as I knitted a Fair Isle cardigan, which I named "Shetland Star" - this film is The Fine Art of Fair Isle Knitting.
 It takes many hours to knit a Fair Isle cardigan so they have done well to condense it to just under 3 hours without losing any of the steps taken to knit it.
 I am delighted with the quality of the finished film.
-For me the icing on the cake is the addition of my favourite knitting poem, "Da Allover" narrated by its author, Stella Sutherland.
-This is now available as a direct download and DVD.
+For me the icing on the cake is the addition of my favourite knitting poem, "Da Allover" narrated by its author, the late Stella Sutherland.

 I’m in awe.
 The tips alone are worth the £5 cost.
 I don’t think I’ve seen a better neck shape on a stranded garment.
 Having the 6 colour choices is just the cherry on the cake really.